yvt/openspades/README.md

 Licensing
 ----------------------------------------------------------------------------------------------------
-Please see the file called LICENSE.
+Please see the file named LICENSE.

 Note that other assets including sounds and models are not open source.